-- Check Igniter Functionality: Ensure that the igniter is positioned correctly and getting hot inside its core within 2 minutes.
+- Check Igniter Functionality: Ensure that the igniter is positioned correctly and getting hot at the tip within three minutes.
 Refer to the igniter troubleshooting video provided for guidance.
 If the igniter fails to heat up or shows signs of damage, it may need to be replaced to ensure proper ignition. - Verify Burn Pot Placement: Confirm that the burn pot is properly seated and oriented correctly, with the small hole and ring positioned toward the back of the stove.
-Incorrect placement can hinder the ignition process and lead to a failure to ignite. - Ensure Adequate Pellet Feed: Check if pellets are feeding and being delivered to the burn pot as intended.
+Incorrect placement can hinder the ignition process and lead to a failure to ignite.

+- Ensure Adequate Pellet Feed: Check if pellets are feeding and being delivered to the burn pot as intended.
 Refer to the feeder troubleshooting video for guidance.
 Observe the pellet delivery mechanism and ensure it is operating smoothly without any blockages or malfunctions.
 Insufficient pellet delivery can result in failed ignitions. - Ensure Proper Sealing: Verify that the front door is tightly sealed to prevent air leakage.
 Inadequate sealing can disrupt the combustion process and lead to the accumulation of smoke or the failure to establish a consistent flame. - Check Combustion Fan and Airflow: Confirm that the combustion fan is engaging and generating sufficient airflow through the stove via the air intake pipe.
 Proper airflow is crucial for supporting combustion and maintaining a stable flame.
-If the combustion fan is not functioning or airflow is restricted, it can result in ignition failures or excessive smoke production. - Proof of Fire Sensor: If the fire successfully ignites within five minutes and maintains a steady flame but the stove fails to switch to Heating mode, it may indicate that the proof of fire sensor is not reading the temperature correctly.
-Press the info button (!) to pull up the status page.
-Next to POF, the temperature should steadily rise throughout the ignition process.
-If this sensor shows an error in the readout, or is not increasing with the fire, check the exhaust housing to ensure that the sensor did not come dislodged from the housing.
+If the combustion fan is not functioning or airflow is restricted, it can result in ignition failures or excessive smoke production. - Consider Backup Proof of Fire Sensor: If the fire successfully ignites within five minutes and maintains a steady flame but the stove fails to switch to Heating mode, try moving the wires from the active Proof of Fire sensor to the pre-installed backup sensor located at the exhaust housing.
+This step can help troubleshoot any potential issues with the primary sensor.